Measurement-Induced Phase Transitions in Informational Active Matter

+Crucially, the feedback-controlled bias of transitions between velocity states introduces distortions of phase space represented by an $\alpha(\bm v, \bm v', \bm v_*, \bm v_*') \ne 1$ term.
+When detailed balance holds, $\alpha = 1$ and the steady-state solution of Eq.~\ref{eq:boltzmann_equation} is the Maxwell-Boltzmann distribution.
+This is not the case with the \dname\ gas, where $\alpha$ is generically a function of measured microscopic properties of the system, e.g.~velocities.
+Dissipation in granular media \cite{Brilliantov2004} or mechanical self-propulsion in flocking media \cite{Bertin2006} can also introduce such compressible phase space flows.
+In particular, the alignment rules in flocking can be interpreted as the result of information processing and decision making at the level of the agents~\cite{Ferretti2022,Geiss2022,Attanasi2014,Cavagna2013,Ren2018,Devereux2023}.
+In usual models of flocking like the Vicsek model, however, it is difficult to keep track of information exchanges and to disentangle the fully informational (entropic) part from the part requiring mechanical work.

-\textbf{Diameter change strategy and phase-space distortion}.
-For the thinker gas, the collision operator should describe the evolution of a variable-diameter hard disk gas.
-Therefore the collision kernel $B$ takes on the form for hard disk collisions (See S.I.~section S4.2), while $\beta$ is a ratio of collision cross sections before and after the collision.
-For situations in which thinkers predominantly interact with a surrounding, fixed diameter gas (as in Fig.~\ref{fig:phenom}), $\beta$ can be shown to have the form (see methods):
+For the \dname\ gas, the collision operator should describe the evolution of a variable-diameter hard disk gas.
+Therefore the collision kernel $B$ takes on the form for hard disk collisions (see methods and extended Fig.~\ref{efig:microreversibility}), while $\alpha$ is a ratio of collision cross sections before and after the collision.
+For homogeneous \dname\ gases, with diameter functions of velocity only, $\alpha$ can be shown to have the form (see methods)